terrabrasilis/general-fires-data-task/README.md

 The expected periodicity is daily for the acquisition of new data.

+Taking all the data of active fires from BR and executing an UPDATE routine to change the name of the old biome to the new biome.

 ## Configurations

 There are three configuration files and a control table to prepare the execution environment, as follows: